top of page

 Paradox: Large influx while housing market is completely closed

-Housing accessibility in the Netherlands has never been so low , headlined Vastgoedjournaal in November 2021 (note 1).
-The accessibility of the city is at risk, warns the Council for the Living Environment and Infrastructure in its report Access to the City (note 2).
+Housing accessibility in the Netherlands has never been so low , headlined Vastgoedjournaal in November 2021*.
+The accessibility of the city is at risk, warns the Council for the Living Environment and Infrastructure in its report Access to the City**.

 This is even more the case in Amsterdam.
 A short sketch:

-• Nowhere in Europe is the rent for apartments, rooms and studios as high as in Amsterdam.
-According to the International Rent Index, the average rental price of an apartment in Amsterdam is €2,275 p/m, for a studio this is €1,740 p/m and for a room €963 p/m (HousingAnywhere, 2024)
+• Nowhere in Europe are the rental prices of apartments, rooms and studios as high as in Amsterdam.
+According to the International Rent Index, the average rental price of an apartment in Amsterdam is €2,275 p/m, for a studio it is €1,740 p/m and for a room €963 p/m (HousingAnywhere, 2024)

 But at the same time, the influx of newcomers to Amsterdam has only grown from 2015 to 2021, to the highest numbers ever.
 With the exception of the corona year 2020.